chevron close close2 close3 hamburger

 Family Art is back!

 Art making provides a joyful way to learn through exploring sensory-based materials while learning age appropriate skills.
 In this free one-hour workshop, children work to build creative skill and confidence in the company of their trusted adults.
-We use story as a springboard to play with all kinds of materials, including clay, glue, wood, recycled materials, beads, buttons and fabric.
+We will play with all kinds of materials, including clay, glue, wood, recycled materials, beads, buttons and fabric.
 Students practice creative problem solving, verbalizing ideas and building motor skills.
 We will be drawing, printing, painting, sculpting, cutting and gluing and we focus on process vs. product.
 Some projects may be collaborative between adult and child but most will be designed for children to experiment with what they can do.

 First come, first served as space is limited to 10 students plus their parents/caregivers in order to promote safe and healthy environment.